katshaze/playways/readme.md

 [Playways](https://katshaze.github.io/playways) is a music visualiser and generative art app built using the p5 and p5.sound libraries.
 Every visualisation created is different.

+**Note:** Currently works best in Chrome on desktop.
+If it isn't loading, try clicking anywhere then reloading the page (due to browser restrictions related to autoloading audio without an initial user interaction on the page).

 ![Playways screenshot](images/Ratatat_Desert-Eagle.png)

 ## How it works